Age of memorials

 The 1942 bicentenary of Abel Tasman’s voyage to New Zealand was commemorated with a large obelisk in Golden Bay.

 Antarctic explorer Robert Falcon Scott’s death led to a memorial oak in Ōamaru (1913), a memorial boulder in Queenstown, a tall cairn to his expedition at Port Chalmers (1914) and a statue in Christchurch carved by Scott’s widow, Kathleen (1917).

 Other pioneers were also commemorated in stone.
 The site where missionary Samuel Ernest Marsden preached his first sermon at Rangihoua in 1814 was marked by a stone cross (1907).
 John Logan Campbell, the founder of Auckland, was honoured with a statue while he was still alive (1906).
 Christchurch erected statues to superintendents William Rolleston (1906) and James FitzGerald (1939), and in smaller communities statues went up to leading pioneers – John Grigg in Ashburton (1905), A. A. Fantham in Hāwera (1908), the Waipū settlers (1914), and George Vesey Stewart in Katikati (around 1926).
 Hokitika expressed the sentiment more generally by erecting a memorial to a pioneer (1914).

 The Catholic and Presbyterian churches marked their respective centenaries with a memorial to Bishop Pompallier in Hokianga (1938), 100 years after his arrival, and an Iona cross on the Petone waterfront (1940).

 Women and Māori

 Most monuments were to heroic white men, but there were exceptions.
-In Waimate, Margaret Cruickshank, the local doctor who died saving lives in the 1918 flu epidemic, was memorialised.
-In Taranaki a fine statue of politician Māui Pōmare was unveiled on the Manukorihi marae, Waitara (1936), and a memorial canoe prow was erected in memory of doctor and anthropologist Peter Buck (Te Rangi Hīroa) on the slopes of a Ngāti Mutunga pā (1954).
+In Waimate, Margaret Cruickshank, a local doctor who died saving lives in the 1918 flu epidemic, was memorialised.
+In Taranaki, a fine statue of politician Māui Pōmare was unveiled on Manukorihi marae, Waitara (1936), and a memorial canoe prow was erected in memory of doctor and anthropologist Peter Buck (Te Rangi Hīroa) on the slopes of a Ngāti Mutunga pā (1954).